isomerpages/moe-yummybuddies/_for-educators/Why use the Yummy Buddies?.md

 ---
 title: Why use the Yummy Buddies?
 permalink: /for-educators/why-use-the-yummy-buddies/
-description: "With their different personalities and quirks, the Yummy Buddies represent a range of learning dispositions and attitudes that will resonate with young learners as they acquire knowledge and skills in a way that is both entertaining and memorable. "
+description: With their different personalities and quirks, the Yummy Buddies represent a range of learning dispositions and attitudes that will resonate with young learners as they acquire knowledge and skills in a way that is both entertaining and memorable.
 ---
 ### Engage before educate
 * Comics and animations help concretise abstract concepts